The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Jefferson Park | Est. March 2020

 The tenant of the charming Victorian house previously occupied by Sassafras American Eatery, Ros Siam specializes in palate-awakening sustenance.
 While some of the entrées, such as the pad prik khing—green beans wok-fried with chile paste—pack serious heat, others exude tart, sweet, and earthy notes.
 If you’re craving spice, ask for a hotter variation of the nam tok: charbroiled beef tossed with toasted rice powder, mint, red onions, and lime.
-By curating a wide-ranging menu, Thai-born owners and siblings Attawut Intongkam and Suttichai Inthongkham (their last names were transliterated into different English spellings) aim to educate locals about the multifaceted cuisine of their homeland.
+By curating a wide-ranging menu, Thai-born owners and siblings Attawut Intongkam and Suttichai Inthongkham (their last names were translated into different English spellings) aim to educate locals about the multifaceted cuisine of their homeland.

 Washington Park West | Est. August 2020